snapmagictest/SnapMagic/context.md

 - Integrate Amazon Transcribe for voice-to-text functionality
 - Deploy supporting infrastructure (API Gateway, Lambda, S3)

-**Status**: Frontend and infrastructure are event-ready!
+**Status**: Frontend, infrastructure, and operations are all event-ready with zero current costs!
 AI/ML backend integration is the next major milestone.